nf-core/website/markdown/events/2023/bytesize_funcscan.md

 ## Bytesize: nf-core/funcscan

-This week, Jasmin Fragenberg ([@jasmezz](https://github.com/jasmezz)) is going to introduce nf-core/funcscan. nf-core/funcscan is a bioinformatics best-practice analysis pipeline for the screening of functional components of nucleotide sequences such as assembled contigs.
+This week, Jasmin Frangenberg ([@jasmezz](https://github.com/jasmezz)) is going to introduce nf-core/funcscan. nf-core/funcscan is a bioinformatics best-practice analysis pipeline for the screening of functional components of nucleotide sequences such as assembled contigs.
 This includes mining for antimicrobial peptides, antibiotic resistance genes and biosynthetic gene clusters.